-Throughout 1996, the chairman of each Committee of the Board of Directors was paid an annual fee in addition to the attendance fees referred to above.
-The chairman of the Audit Committee was paid at the rate of \$5,350 per annum and the chairman of each of the Incentive Committee and the Compensation Committee was paid at the rate of \$2,568 per annum.
+The chairman of each Committee of the Board of Directors was paid an annual fee in addition to the attendance fees referred to above.
+The chairman of the Audit Committee was paid at the rate of \$5,350 per annum, and the chairman of the Compensation/Incentive Committee was paid at the rate of \$5,136 per annum.
 In addition, each member of the Board of Directors and of a Committee was reimbursed for his reasonable travel expenses incurred in connection with such meetings.